 The original Muster and Descriptive Rolls (RS 301.020) compiled by the Illinois Adjutant General's Office and the published Report of the Adjutant General of the State of Illinois are the only sources used to compile this database.
 We realize that there may be omissions, misspellings and inaccuracies found in both sources.
 However, it was our goal to provide users with an accurate transcription of records as they appear in these sources.
 See the Illinois State Archives Database Transcription Policy.

-The Civil War Soldiers' and Sailors' System (CWSS) is a computerized database compiled by the National Park Service containing very basic facts about servicemen who served on both sides during the Civil War.
-The initial focus of the CWSS was the Names Index Project, an effort to enter names and other basic information from 6.3 million soldier records maintained by the National Archives and Records Administration.
+The Civil War Soldiers' and Sailors' System (CWSS) is a database compiled by the National Park Service containing very basic facts about servicemen who served on both sides during the Civil War.
+The initial focus of the CWSS was to record basic information on each soldier using records maintained by the National Archives and Records Administration.